enjalot/wwsd/README.md

 tools as starting points.
 You will have a better sense of which tools and how to choose them after completing all three acts.

-### Data
+## Data

 First things first we will play with basic GeoJSON on [geojson.io](http://geojson.io) to get an intuitive sense for spatial data.
 We can look at [this example](http://blockbuilder.org/enjalot/9a51c6ef89a3625684bf) to get a relative sense for the "size" of a degree in longitude and latitude.
 [<img src="https://gist.github.com/enjalot/9a51c6ef89a3625684bf/raw/da78aefb6caca640fbad4432e6c7f2c4ba2cbf0f/thumbnail.png">](http://blockbuilder.org/enjalot/9a51c6ef89a3625684bf)

-There are a set of pre-prepared datasets designed to cover a variety of locations and scales (world-wide down to city level) so that you don't feel confined to one geographic area while practicing.
+We will use a set of pre-prepared datasets designed to cover a variety of locations and scales (world-wide down to city level) in the workshop so that you don't feel confined to one geographic area while practicing.
 Each data folder contains a README that describes where the data comes from and how it was processed: